 - HIPAA Self-Encrypting Storage Packages – These plans include everything you need for a computer server with HIPAA compliance.
 It also includes encrypted storage and backup.
 This approach can help you save management costs and meets all requirements, with no exceptions.

 In business since 1994, Atlantic.Net has a long history of providing high-quality solutions tailored to specific industries.
-We have provided HIPAA-Compliant Hosting solutions for five years and many other Cloud Hosting solutions.
+We have offered HIPAA Compliant Hosting solutions for five years and many other VPS Hosting solutions.
 Joseph Nompleggi, the VP of Product Development for Complete Healthcare Solutions, commented that our “financial strength and proven track record are something we view with great confidence.”
 Get started today!